 2) Build a generator sound box – High noise reduction

 Building your own DIY generator sound box or baffle box can be as easy or as complicated as you want to make it.
-In general, the idea is to enclose the generator to dampen sound, while at the same time ensuring that it does not overheat and can provide quick access to power while in use.
+In general, the idea is to enclose the generator with a generator box to dampen sound, while at the same time ensuring that it does not overheat and can provide quick access to power while in use.
 Of course, this takes a bit of time, energy, and effort so check to see if there are good pre-made options for your unit.
 Most companies do not make pre-made baffle boxes, but you will find that their weather covers can do a nice job.

 Chris from Chris DIYer put together a very impressive system for his Honda EU2000i inverter generator – check out one of his video series to see the nearly complete system